mkora/dough-tracker/README.md

   $ mkdir data && chmod 777 data
   ```

-* To run the parser see 'Utilities' section
+* How to run the parser see 'Utilities' section

 * For local machines: don't forget to configure an nginx / Apache virtual host if needed